-The following new standards, amendments and interpretations, that have not been early adopted in these financial statements, are not expected to have an effect on the Company's future results and financial position:
+The following new standards, amendments and interpretations, that have not been early adopted in these financial statements, are not expected to have an effect on the company's short-term results and financial position.
+Given the nature of operations for the company, management is continuing to review the following standards and will apply them if there will be any impact.